by Joe Casey

 You know him.
 Or someone like him.
 Always a step or two ahead.
-Smartest person in the room.
+The smartest person in the room.
 (At least according to him.
 I’ve personally never had that experience.
 Sometimes I wonder if Jimmy should spend time in some different rooms).

 Jimmy’s not alone.
 The retirement plans of many people can be summed up as ‘I’ll just keep working.’